 We all are aware of the importance of getting a periodic health checkup.
 It is as important to do a periodic checkup of your credit health.
 But, most of us realize the importance of a credit score when we are in need of a loan.
-I have seen people come to the bank to apply for a loan and then get a nasty surprise when their loan gets rejected due to bad credit score.
+I have seen people come to the bank to apply for a loan and then get a nasty surprise when their loan gets rejected due to bad credit scores.
 There have also been instances when despite having a good credit score the loan application gets rejected because of incorrect information in the report.
-Even a minor error in a credit report comes with huge cost and can trouble you in times of need.
+Even a minor error in a credit report comes with a huge cost and can trouble you in times of need.

 There is an easy way to avoid such situations.
 As per an RBI rule, an individual can get one free credit report every year from each of the four credit agencies in India- TransUnion CIBIL, Equifax, Experian, and High Mark CRIF.
 This means in a year you can get 4 credit reports.
 While this report is not as exhaustive as a paid report, it can be used to check your credit score and verify all the information present in the report.

 The information with the credit agencies generally gets updated in 30-45 days, so wait for at least 45 days after clearing any dues before requesting a report.

 How To Get a Free Credit Report From CIBIL?

 CIBIL is the most well-known credit agency in India, so much so that people use CIBIL score and Credit score interchangeably.

 You can get your free credit report from CIBIL using this link.
 CIBIL has the most user-friendly process and you get your free report within minutes.
 You will be required to create an account and provide your ID proof number before you can access the report.

 In case you find any discrepancy in your report, you may raise a dispute with CIBIL and get it corrected.

 How To Get Free Credit Report From Experian?